Moses-lal/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 # PERSONAL-PORTFOLIO-WEBPAGE

-this are my portfolio design by me to showcase my skills basically designing skills the creative coding potential
+This are my portfolio design by me to showcase my skills basically designing skills the creative coding potential

-all of them are made in different pattern to showcase diverity of framworks used in so many distinct ways
+All of them are made in different pattern to showcase diverity of framworks used in so many distinct ways

 webpage - just a start portfolio to enter into the world of coding with simple structure and clear code